rishimukherjee31/LCCMR/README.md

   </tr>
 </table>

 > You need either a band saw or a PVC pipe cutter.
-You can use a hack saw, but it takes more effort and is more time consuming.
+You can use a hack saw too, but it takes more effort and is more time consuming.
+When cutting pipes, make sure to account for the kerf.
+Kerf refers the thickness of the blade in the material.
+This thickness of material is lost.
+This problem is more obvious when using saws.

 <br>